rflandau/Orv/README.md

 - [Root-Root Merging](#merging-root-root-joins): The VaultKeeper library does not include handling for the MERGE packet (and has no /merge endpoint to accept them).
 This means that vaults of equal height cannot join and vaults cannot increase their height after creation.
 As INCREMENTEMENT packets are only triggered by MERGE, they have also been omitted.
 We grant that this is a substantial feature to be wholly absent, but believe that the prototype proves Orv's viability nonetheless.
 - [Rivering](#rivering-vaultkeepers): Allowing VKs to pair laterally was a late-stage design decision and thus did not make the cut for inclusion in the prototype.
 We also believe that rivering is a 'nice-to-have' and not critical to the usefulness of Orv.
 - [Blacklisting](#blacklisting): While allowing clients to blacklist providers was always a part of Orv's design, client requests operate just fine without it.
 Thus we omitted it from the prototype so we could focus on more critical aspects.
+- [Deregistering](#deregistering-a-service): The VaultKeeper library does not support DEREGISTER packets and services can only be un-learned by being pruned (due to a lack of heartbeats).

 ## The VaultKeeper Implementation